What to Do With Runny Jam and Jelly

 Option 1 – Enjoy Your Syrup Just As it Is

 Embrace the sweet fruity liquid as syrup.
-Pour it over pancakes or mix it with soda or maybe a little gin, vodka or rum.
-I’ve even given my syrup as gifts – nobody needs to know this amazing nectar was an accident!
-Here’s what you could put on the label:
+Pour it over pancakes or mix it with club soda or sparkling water or maybe even a little gin, vodka or rum.

 Fruity Martini Mix